By Jonathan Kahn

 As many of the grander promises of the genomics revolution have failed to materialize (curing cancer, diabetes, and so on) attention has increasingly turned to using genomics as a tool to redress racial injustice in health.
 A driving mantra in this enterprise has been “diversity.”
 Diversity is an organizing tenet of the NIH’s grand “All of Us” precision medicine program, seeking to enroll over one million Americans into a vast genomics database to propel health innovation to the next level (there is always a next level).

-The tricky thing about diversity, however, it that, like health disparities, it is both a social and a biological concept.
+The tricky thing about diversity, however, is it that like health disparities, it is both a social and a biological concept.
 And so, when we talk about diversity in relation to health disparities, the door is opened to conflating and confusing social aspects of diversity (race) with biological aspects of diversity (genetic variation).
 Indeed, under the guise of “diversity,” the All of Us program is literally building race into its genetic data bank.

 This is dangerous.